phonowell/genshin-impact-script/doc/en/guide.md

 # Guide

-## How to Use
+## How to use

-### First Launch
+## First start

 - Open the game.

-- Adjust the game screen to a `16:9` aspect ratio with a resolution of no less than `1600x900`.
+- Set the game screen to a `16:9` aspect ratio with a resolution of at least `1600x900`.

-- In the operation settings, rebind `Switch Walk/Run` to `Right Ctrl`.
+- In the settings, rebind `Switch Walk/Run` to `Right Ctrl`.

-- Launch the script.
+- Run the script.

-### Subsequent Launches
+### Subsequent launches

-- Simply launch the script.
+- Simply run the script.

 ## Troubleshooting

-- Ensure that the script is launched with administrator privileges.
+- Make sure the script is running with administrator privileges.

-- Ensure that the game screen is at a `16:9` aspect ratio with a resolution of no less than `1600x900`.
+- Make sure the game screen is set to a `16:9` aspect ratio with a resolution of at least `1600x900`.

-- Ensure that no screen filters are being used.
+- Make sure no screen filters are in use.

-- Ensure that gadgets are equipped.
+- Make sure gadgets are equipped.

-- For players in East Asia, ensure that the input method is in English.
+- For players in East Asia, make sure the input method is in English.

-- The script was developed in windowed mode with a resolution of `1600x900`.
-If you encounter any issues, try switching to this resolution.
+- The script has been developed in windowed mode with a resolution of `1600x900`.
+If you encounter problems, try switching to this resolution.

-- Raise an `issue`.
+- Report an `issue'.

-## Other Notes
+## Other notes

-- No screen filters are supported.
+- Screen filters are not supported.

-- When using the skill timer, you need to scan the team first.
+- When using the skill timer, you must scan the team first.

-- The game should run at a `16:9` resolution of no less than `1600x900`.
+- The game should run at a `16:9` resolution of at least `1600x900`.

-- Starting from version `0.0.31`, `Celestia` and `Irminsul` servers are no longer supported by default.
+- As of version `0.0.31`, the `Celestia` and `Irminsul` servers are no longer supported by default.